Kushal1703/Kushal/README.md

     ```

 3. Speak your fashion-related query, and the assistant will respond with personalized recommendations.
+4. Please use your openai api key in the app.py file.

 Certainly!
 Here's an improved version of the **Methodology** section for your README file: